Quranaloneislam.net

 The educational systems around the world usually blatantly lack the most important knowledge we should pass down to our children: We should include what I would call mandatory “financial responsibility classes” to educate people and children since childhood.
 We should teach children how to become financially responsible, successful, save money, create and manage a business, establish realistic goals, invest, and be generous to promote a Muslim society that would thrive and truly eradicate poverty everywhere in the world.

-When you pay your zakât of 20% on your savings after taxes, you are basically thanking God for providing to you.
-And God says:
+When you pay your zakât of 20% on your savings after taxes, you are purifying your revenues and basically thanking God for providing to you.
+God says:

 (14:7) And [remember] when your Lord proclaimed: “The more you are thankful, the more I provide for you, but if you are ungrateful, indeed, My retribution is severe.